RaVeR76/The-Kicks-Fix/README.md

 - Different payments types like Paypal or GooglePay although Stripe works well
 - Add the users DOB so that I can send special birthday offers (another discount code like below) automatically by email close to that date
 - Utilise the discount code on the checkout page so that when a user inputs one, it checks it for validation, and then deducts the associated discount percentage from the total
-- Add accessories to the search funtionailty of the search bar
+- Add accessories to the search functionailty of the Nav Search Bar

 [Back to Top](#table-of-contents)